Luke Devotional Commentary

 Luke 4:14

-At His baptism, the Lord Jesus was endowed with the Holy Spirit when the Spirit of God descended upon Him in bodily form like a dove, after which Jesus, Who had been filled with the Holy Spirit, was led away from the Jordan River into the wilderness where He fasted for forty days and was tempted of Satan - and triumphed.
+At His baptism, the Lord Jesus was endowed with the Holy Spirit when the Spirit of God descended upon Him in bodily form like a dove, after which Jesus, Who had been filled with the Holy Spirit, was led away from the Jordan River into the wilderness where He fasted for forty days and was tempted of Satan; and triumphed.

-At the beginning of His ministry, we discover the Lord Jesus to be both supported by the Spirit and led by read more...
+At the beginning of His ministry, we discover the Lord Jesus to be both supported by the Spirit and led by Him, read more...

 Luke 4:18